Empliciti (Elotuzumab)

 Alcohol & Driving

-Empliciti is unlikely to affect your ability to drive or operate machinery under normal circumstances.
+Empliciti is unlikely to impair your ability to drive or operate machinery, but caution is advised.

 Alcohol